 If you have large quantities of information to provide on an element or Package, you can attach it as a formatted document either as the content of a Document Artifact element associated with your subject element, or by attaching the document file directly to the element (depending on the edition of Enterprise Architect you are using).
 In either case, you can include the Linked Document contents in your document report by selecting one or more of the 'Linked Document' checkboxes in the report template definition.

-Ribbon Publish > Model Reports > Templates > Sections Other Resources window Document Generation User Templates : right-click on a template Open > Sections
+Ribbon Publish > Model Reports > Templates > Sections Other 'Resources' tab of the Browser window Document Publishing Custom Templates <template type=""> : right-click on a template Open > Sections</template>

 Add sections to report on Linked Documents